Scrum’s Success Explained using SCARF-model June 15, 2015 at 20:35

 The team succeeds and fails together.
 All tasks are shared across team members and thanks to definition of done, all aspects of a task need to be completed in order to gain full value.
 All members are treated as full members of the team.

-As explained, the gain of organizational structures such as those imposed by the Scrum framework have good changes to setup a work environment that goes along the grains of the human brain.
+As explained, the gain of organizational structures such as those imposed by the Scrum framework have good chance of setting up a work environment that goes along the grains of the human brain.
 However, as with everything, good architecture is not enough; it is only realized through its implementation.